mcgooz/SousChef/README.md

 #### Static Files
 ##### scripts.js
 All of the JavaScript that I have written is contained in this file.
-Other JS functionality is loaded directly from Cropper.js and Bootstrap.
+Additional JS functionality is loaded from Cropper.js and Bootstrap via `<script>` tags in the templates.

 ##### styles.css
-Contains all additional css that is not part of Bootstrap or Cropper.js.
+Contains all additional CSS that is not part of Bootstrap or Cropper.js.

 #### Templates
 ##### add_recipe.html
 The html template for adding a recipe.

 ##### index.html
-The home page, which includes a recipe search and shows a random recipe from the DB.
+The home page, which includes a recipe search and also displays a random recipe from the DB.

 ##### ingredient.html
 On selecting an ingredient, this page will display its nutritional values.

 ##### layout.html
-This sets the layout of each template and contains the navbar structure, as well as importing any required css or scripts to each page.
+This sets the layout of each template and contains the navbar structure, as well as importing any required CSS or scripts to each page.

 ##### login.html
 The page where users log in.